...

 Example:

-Note: Often used to describe someone with a dynamic presence or impactful performance.
+Note: Often used to describe someone with significant authority or a product's efficacy.

 Example: